 With that in mind, here are some steps you can take now to help keep your credit on solid footing.

 - Pay all your bills on time if possible.
 While we know it may get difficult, try to make at least your minimum debt payments by their due date every month to avoid hurting your credit score.
 Do your best to make your payments on time, even if you're only meeting your creditors' minimum requirements.

 - Contact your lenders for help.
 If you know you can't pay all your bills at this time, contact your lenders and ask about hardship options as soon as possible—ideally before you miss a payment.
-As the COVID-19 pandemic continues, many lenders are putting policies in place to help customers who may need extra time to pay their bills.
+In response to the COVID-19 pandemic, many lenders have put policies in place to help customers who may need extra time to pay their bills.

 Additionally, an account being reported as in forbearance or deferment will help minimize the impact to the credit score if the account is in good standing and hasn't had previous delinquencies reported—this can help protect your credit history and credit scores.
 That's why Experian is urging all consumers who are in financial distress as a result of COVID-19 to contact their lenders to request an accommodation.

 - Check your credit regularly.
 Especially now, making sure your credit reports are accurate is critical.
 This way, you can identify any potentially fraudulent activity and respond to it before it damages your credit.
 You should check your credit reports with all three credit bureaus (Experian, TransUnion and Equifax).
-You can get a free copy of your credit report from each bureau once every 12 months at AnnualCreditReport.com.
+Normally, you can get a free copy of your credit report from each bureau once every 12 months at AnnualCreditReport.com.
 Through April 2022, however, you can request a free copy of your credit report every week.

 - Dispute information online.
 If you need to dispute any information in your Experian credit report, the quickest way to do so is online at Experian's dispute center.
 Remember that disputes need to be made with each credit bureau where the information you're disputing appears.